Skip to main content

 • An IAM user with the following permissions:

-• ListTables on all resources
+• ListTables on all tables in the region

-• DescribeTable on all resources
+• DescribeTable on all tables in the region

-• DescribeStream on all resources
+• DescribeStream on all tables used

 • Scan on all tables used